timescale/docs/timescaledb/getting-started/index.md

 PostgreSQL, it works with Timescale!

 ## Let's get up and running
-This Getting Started section will give you a hands-on introduction to the fundamentals of TimescaleDB.
+This Getting Started section gives you a hands-on introduction to the fundamentals of TimescaleDB.
 Using a real-world dataset, you'll learn definitions of key terms (like hypertables and chunks), mental models for working with TimescaleDB, as well as TimescaleDB's key features (like continuous aggregation,